EreshTayanna/FIFA_2019/README.md

 Below are the steps to execute the this project :
 =================================================
 1. Clone the project from git and import it into intelliJIdea and build the project
-2. FIFAMain is the driver program which you need to run and before running you need to below parameters
+2. FIFAMain is the driver program which you need to run and before running you need to pass below parameters
     a. args(0) as your running mode
     b. args(1) as your input file location either from HDFS or Local